-Free range farmer John Rohde: ‘Look beyond the label’
+Free Range Farmer John Rohde: ‘Look Beyond the Label’

 On the edge of the scenic Clare Valley, in the rural surrounds of Tarlee, South Australia’s only RSPCA Approved layer hen farm has been producing free-range eggs for more than half a century.